zmon1010/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 ### series.connectors.padding `Number` *(default: 4)*

-The padding between the connector line and the label, and connector line and donut chart.
+The distance between the connector line and the main chart.

 #### Example - configure the label connector padding
     <div id="chart"></div>